lyndametref/DatascienceCoursera/07_notes.md

  * Both intervals have varying widths.
  * Least width at the mean of the Xs.
  * We are quite confident in the regression line, so that interval is very narrow.
- * If we knew β0 and β1 this interval would have zero width.
+ * If we knew β0 and β1 confidence interval would have zero width.
  * The prediction interval must incorporate the variability in the data around the line.
- * Even if we knew β0 and β1 this interval would still have width.
+ * Even if we knew β0 and β1 prediction interval would still have width.